scalefluxcss/mysql-server-5.7.19/README.md

 ```

 ## Post install configuration
-* If MySQL client and server are in the same machine, please ignore this part.
+* If MySQL Client and Server are in the same machine, please ignore this part.
-* If MySQL client connects to server remotely, the following configurations are needed on MySQL Server
+* If MySQL Client connects to Server remotely, the following configurations are needed on MySQL Server
 Open TCP port 3306 using iptables
 ```bash
 $ yum install iptables-services